- School IPM Home

 Registration is now open for the spring 2015 School IPM Workshops scheduled for Costa Mesa (Orange County) on February 19, 2015 and Turlock (Stanislaus County) on April 9, 2015.
 These full-day workshops provide an introduction to structural and landscape IPM practices and include hands-on activities and demonstrations.
 Workshops are designed for school district personnel who are involved in making pest management decisions, such as school IPM coordinators, maintenance and operations directors and supervisors, and custodial and grounds staff.

-Registration is now open for the 2014 - 2015 Turfgrass IPM Workshops, which are scheduled for Sunnyvale (Santa Clara County) on October 22, 2014 and Santa Maria (Santa Barbara County) on April 2, 2015.
-These half-day workshops are designed for school district personnel interested in expanding their knowledge of IPM techniques for natural turfgrass fields and landscapes.
+Registration is now open for the Turfgrass IPM Workshop scheduled for Santa Maria (Santa Barbara County) on April 2, 2015.
+This is a half-day workshop designed for school district personnel interested in expanding their knowledge of IPM techniques for natural turfgrass fields and landscapes.

 2014-2015 Integrated Pest Management School Recordkeeping Calendar, PDF (4.5 mb)

 DPR’s Integrated Pest Management School Recordkeeping Calendar features helpful pest management information from several IPM resources, including the UC IPM Program, IPM practitioners, and DPR staff.
 Included in this calendar are instructional images and pest prevention tips to aid in your IPM practices and pest management recordkeeping.
 You may request a free copy by e-mailing firstname.lastname@example.org.